Best General Liability Insurance Companies for Small Businesses in New Jersey

 3.96

-Unique flexible-term policies (hourly, daily, monthly, annual) with fast digital quotes.
-Ideal for New Jersey contractors, event vendors and gig workers needing project-based coverage rather than year-round commitment.
+Flexible-term policies (hourly, daily, monthly and annual) with fast digital quotes.
+Works well for New Jersey contractors, event vendors and gig workers that need project-based coverage over a year-round commitment.

 To do this, we evaluated over 20,000 business profiles, more than 2,800 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve New Jersey businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to New Jersey, see our full methodology.

 95%